Carbon has four valence electrons, and here the valency of carbon is four.

 The valency of Carbon depends on the following factors:

-- To complete the octate, either carbon gains four electrons or loose four electrons.
+- To complete the octet structure, either carbon gains four electrons or lose four electrons.

-- However, if Carbon gains electrons then it would be hard for the nucleus to hold four additional electrons as carbon atom is very small in size.
+- However, if Carbon gains electrons, it would be hard for the nucleus to hold four additional electrons as the carbon atom is tiny in size.

-- If Carbon losses its electrons then it required a large amount of energy to remove four electrons of the nucleus.
+- If Carbon loses its electrons, it requires a large amount of energy to remove four electrons of the nucleus.